Exabyte-io/documentation/docs/properties/scalar/energies.md

 ### Total Energy

-The "Total Energy" refers to the total electronic ground state energy of a material with a fixed lattice (with no thermal vibrations of the atoms), such as can be calculated by a basic "self-consistent field" (scf) computation.
+The "Total Energy" refers to the total electronic ground state energy of a material with a fixed lattice (with no thermal vibrations of the atoms), such as can be calculated by a basic "self-consistent field" (scf) computation in [DFT](../../models/dft/overview.md).

 It effectively corresponds to the aforementioned cohesive energy, stored exclusively inside the chemical bonds defining the crystal structure.